 Counselling can help gay couples to talk through the difficulties they are experiencing, which can lead to greater understanding of each others perspectives.
 It can also assist gay couples who have decided to end their relationship by facilitating and mediating in the decisions needed to seperate.
 In general, gay couples counselling should be non judgemental and welcoming and should enable you to improve your communication.
 Read more about my work as a couples therapist and counsellor.

 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I offer psychotherapy and couples counselling in English, especially for expats living in Hamburg.
-You can book a free 60 minute initial session by sending me an email or calling me: (040) 46090233.
+You can book an initial session by sending me an email or calling me: (040) 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!

 Read more about my method: Healing the inner child.